Main Menu

 For best results, use a tripod with a tilting head to achieve precise angles.

-For best results, use a Lavalier mic or a smartphone microphone close to the subject.
+For best results, use a wide-angle lens or step back to capture more of the scene.